Shifting Deathcare : Tools for a New Paradigm

 Final Thoughts

-Hear what our students are saying about Shifting Deathcare
+Hear what Shifting Deathcare students are saying about the course.

-“Outstanding communal effort to share knowledge and wisdom!
 These five wisdom keepers (Alua Arthur, Oceana Sawyer, Lashanna Williams, Joe'l Simone Anthony, Alica Forneret) came together in our time of collective need and brought forth an outpouring of knowledge and wisdom forged in the fires of their personal experience.
 I feel so honored to be a recipient of the love and respect with which they shared these teachings.
 I gained important tools of self-reflection and new perspectives that I will take with me into the birthing of my own service, as a guest, to the dying, the dead, and those in grief.
-Thank you, thank you Beautiful Women!”
+Thank you Thank you Beautiful Women!

-“Multidimensional training with much to offer!
-I trained as a death doula (although I've never practiced), several years ago, and found a lack of conversation about structural racism in end of life care, and in deaths themselves, in death care spaces particularly unnerving.
-I was so excited to see that Going with Grace was offering "Shifting Deathcare: Tools for a New Paradigm," because I recognize how pervasive anti-Blackness is in impacting how Black Americans die and the kind of care they experience and feel they can advocate for while dying.
-I loved learning about the radicalization of a "good death" (i.e. its continued inaccessibility to many), the importance of language for nonjudgmental support, disenfranchised grief and histories/practices of homegoing rituals in black communities, and how to provide informed and prepared grief support.
-As a Black doula (birth/perinatal bereavement/abortion) without a lot of experience in end of life care that primarily supports adults at the end of their lives and their families, I learned a lot and am eager to learn more! ”
+I trained as a death doula several years ago, and found a lack of conversation about structural racism in end of life care, and in deaths themselves, in death care spaces particularly unnerving.
+I was so excited to see that Going with Grace was offering "Shifting Deathcare: Tools for a New Paradigm," because I recognize how pervasive anti-blackness is in impacting how black Americans die and the kind of care they experience and feel they can advocate for while dying.
+I loved learning about the radicalization of a "good death" (i.e. its continued inaccessibility to many), the importance of language for nonjudgmental support, disenfranchised grief, and histories/practices of homegoing rituals in black communities, and how to provide informed and prepared grief support.

 Explore your willingness to learn, grow and change as we build a new paradigm for deathwork.